abhishekdipu/notes-dsa/Notes/1. Linear Data structure/5_Hash Tables/0_Info/2_Hashing_concepts/1_how_hashing_works.md

 ## 2.2 Quadratic Probing

 - Quadratic Probing solve Linear probing cluster problem.
-- here if slot for our hashed index is full then we search for next avaible slot Quadratically (by incrmenting i by i^2) and put value there.
+- here if slot for our hashed index is full then we search for next available slot Quadratically (by incrementing i by i^2) and put value there.
-- Quadratic Probing formula : (hash(key) + i)^2
+- Quadratic Probing formula : (hash(key) + i^2
-- Problem with Quadratic Probing : it increase search for empty slot quadratically and we'll reach end of hash table sooner and start over again cyclc and many keep of looking at same place and this may result into infinite loop
+- Problem with Quadratic Probing : it increase search for empty slot quadratically and we'll reach end of hash table sooner and start over again cyclic and may keep of looking at same place and this may result into infinite loop

 ## 2.3 Double Hashing